 Images play a powerful role in the impact of print publications, websites and other marketing vehicles.
 Photography, artwork, graphs, maps and illustrations are an integral part of communications and branding efforts.
 You can acquire images a few different ways: take your own photos, request coverage from a College of Arts and Sciences photographer, hire a professional photographer, use free photo sites or purchase images.

 The College of Arts and Sciences’ online image gallery includes faculty headshots, classroom images and campus photos.
 We also maintain an online event photos archive.
 The university also provides a comprehensive photo archive.
 If you need a photographer for an event taking place during weekday business hours, we may be able to help.
-College of Arts and Sciences faculty and staff are invited to fill out this online photography request form.
-Requests should be submitted at least two weeks in advance.
-Please note that filling out the form does not guarantee a staff or student photographer will be able to fulfill your request.
-We will determine if we can accommodate the request, depending on staff and student intern availability.
-We can also recommend freelance photographers.
+Contact Julie Evans, Internal Communications Manager, email@example.com, to see if a staff or student photographer is available to fulfill your request.

 If a college photographer is unavailable and high-quality photography is necessary, you may want to use an outside professional photographer.
 In this case, contact a professional university-approved photographer.
 Before hiring a photographer, you should: